kostelal0688/apcsa-freedom-project/blog/entry02.md

 ## Content
 Over the past two weeks, I’ve been diving deeper into Swift and SwiftUI while working on a small Student Success App.
 My goal was to understand Swift fundamentals, SwiftUI state management, and how to structure a real app with multiple screens.
 Below, I’ll break down what I learned, including code examples, explanations, and challenges.

-I started by reviewing beginner-friendly [Swift guides](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/guidedtour/) and practicing small coding exercises.
+I started by reviewing beginner-friendly guides like [Apple’s step‑by‑step app building tutorials](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/guidedtour/) and [Swift for Complete Beginners](https://www.hackingwithswift.com/quick-start/beginners) and practicing small coding exercises.
 Each day, I focused on one topic at a time:
 * Swift Basics – Variables, constants, strings, numbers, Booleans, and arrays.
 * Control Flow – `if/else statements`, for and while loops.
 * Functions & Structs – Writing reusable functions and creating custom data types.